 The Barrawarn Program

-The initial aim of the program was to empower young Indigenous Australians through employment and educational opportunities and to tackle disadvantage through increased economic participation and development.
+The Barrawarn Program introduces a range of initiatives aiming to empower young Aboriginal and Torres Strait Islander people through employment and educational opportunities as well as tackle disadvantage through increased economic participation and development.

-The Collingwood Football Club Foundation also provides support to the Rumbalara Football and Netball Club in Shepparton, the Fitzroy Stars Football Club; The Yuendumu Magpies and the Ganbina Program.
+The Collingwood Football Club Foundation also provides support to the Rumbalara Football and Netball Club in Shepparton, the Fitzroy Stars Football Club, The Yuendumu Magpies and the Ganbina Program.